 Additionally, if you’ve capitalized your business with substantial property or machinery (buildings, equipment, vehicles, etc) then depreciation becomes a factor.
 Tax law allows you to expense a portion of this capital investment each year to account for “wear and tear”.
 So even though you’re not paying out any additional cash, your taxable income is reduced by this depreciation expense.
 So your taxes will be lower.

 Depreciation can be a major factor in reducing your taxable income, especially with income-producing real estate.
 The recent changes to US tax law allows for a dramatic increase in the scope and speed of depreciation (you’ll read more from us about bonus depreciation in the future), which can yield tremendous tax-savings.
 For a better understanding, consult an experienced accountant.

 Forming Your LLC

 So if you’re ready to form a business to create revenue, limit your liability, and reduce your taxable income — how do you get started?

 In Part 2: A Primer On How To Create An LLC, we walk through in detail each of the fundamental steps to take and considerations to make when forming your LLC.
 These are valuable instructions to know whether you plan to start a new business tomorrow or a year from now.

 Controlling as much of your income as possible will be key to controlling your destiny in the arriving era of anaemic, energy-starved economic growth.
-The time to start buidling your own income streams is now, before crisis arrives in the form of an unexpected pink slip, a return to recession, and/or a market crash.
+The time to start buiding your own income streams is now. before crisis arrives in the form of an unexpected pink slip, a return to recession, and/or a market crash.

 Those who have profitable side businesses in place before any of those happen will fare tremendously better than those who don’t.